 Fathimath Azeesha played the sympathetic girl next door who has shut herself from any romantic involvement because of a tragic past.
-She kept her acting simple and believable as her character comes of out the shell, goes back in, comes out again only to find that she has much bigger sufferings to confront.
+She kept her acting believable and straightforward as her character comes out of the shell, goes back in, comes out again only to find that she has much bigger sufferings to confront.

 There’s nothing more to be said of Ahmed Saeed.
 In this film, he once again turned in a memorable performance.
 This actor can play any given role he is offered with his eyes closed.
 He has proven how versatile he is by playing completely different characters in three of his films that were released this year.

 Shoutout also goes to Ahmed Azmeel and Naashidha.
-Their roles were small but they were important to the narrative.
+Their roles were small, but they were essential to the narrative.